syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/timeline/customization.md

 # Customization in ##Platform_Name## Timeline control

-The Timeline control empowers you to personalize its appearance beyond the basic structure.
-This section explains various ways you can customize the Timeline items.
+You can customize the Timeline items dot size, connectors, dot borders, dot outer space and more to personalize its appearance.
+This section explains the different ways for styling the items.

-## Connector Styling
+## Connector styling

-### Common Styling
+### Common styling

-Define styles applicable to all connectors throughout the timeline.
+You can define the styles applicable to the all the Timeline item connectors.

 {% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/Timeline/item-configuration/separator/tagHelper %}
+{% include code-snippet/timeline/customization/connector-common/tagHelper %}
 {% endhighlight %}
 {% highlight c# tabtitle="Separator.cs" %}
-{% include code-snippet/Timeline/item-configuration/separator/separator.cs %}
+{% include code-snippet/timeline/customization/connector-common/connectorcommon.cs %}
 {% endhighlight %}
 {% endtabs %}